 💡 Quick Tip: Some lenders help you pay down your student loans sooner with reward points you earn along the way.

 Once you complete the FAFSA, college financial aid staff will use all the information provided to determine your financial need.

 1. The college financial aid staffers decide your cost of attendance (which includes tuition, fees, room and board, and books) at that school.

-3. They subtract your EFC from your cost of attendance to determine how much need-based aid you can get.
+3. Next, they subtract your EFC/SAI from your cost of attendance to determine how much need-based aid you can get.

 Your offer of financial aid may change from year to year.

 EFC/SAI methodology utilizes financial information from the FAFSA (such as taxed and untaxed income, investments, assets, benefits, and household size) to quantify an applicant’s financial need.
 With the change to a simplified FAFSA, however, students and families will not only see a different measure of their ability to pay (SAI vs EFC), but will also experience a change in the methodology used to determine aid.

 One key change is that, unlike the EFC, the SAI will not factor in the number of family members currently enrolled in college (which benefited families with multiple children in college).
 Three other changes that will happen with the switch from EFC to SAI:

 • Unlike the EFC, SAI can be a negative number (as low as -$1,500).
 This enables financial aid officers to better differentiate levels of need.